Who Killed the Zutons?: Composition and lyrics

 Musically, the sound of the album has been described as folk, garage rock and indie pop, rooted in blues rock.
 AllMusic reviewer Jason Damas compared the band's sound to that of their labelmates the Coral, "from their Love/Animals-influenced ruckus down to their Scouse accents".
 Exclaim! writer Cam Lindsay said the band "fus[ed] swampy blues, '60s psych-rock, offbeat folk and the timeless Liverpudlian pop hooks" of bands the Beatles, the La's and Shack.
 Gareth Gobson of Drowned in Sound thought that as the Zutons had a "decidedly darker heart than their current Liverpudlian peers", he considered a comparison to brothers John and Michael Head of Shack was more appropriate.
 Other comparisons were made to the work of Led Zeppelin, Traffic and Frank Zappa.
-Blender's Jody Rosen said the merged a "hodgepodge of influences (Dr. John, old-ska, trashy ’60s garage rock, Johnny Cash) with goofy B-movie atmosphere, then turn up the fuzztones".
+Blender's Jody Rosen said they merged a "hodgepodge of influences (Dr. John, old-ska, trashy ’60s garage rock, Johnny Cash) with goofy B-movie atmosphere, then turn up the fuzztones".
 BBC Music reviewer Richard Banks wrote that McCabe "classes the band's sound as a 'soul-funk-voodoo vibe as highlighted in "Zuton Fever" and "Dirty Dancehall", "but touches of ska and country are also discernible".
 Prabjote Osahn arranged the strings, which were performed by Osahn, Stella Page, Amanda Drummond and Isabelle Dunn.

 The album's opening track, "Zuton Fever", begins with a Spaghetti Western-type guitar riff; McCabe discuses bones, epidemics and having a fever.
 The subsequent saxophone and bass parts earned it a comparison to Eastern European folk music.
 McCabe said it was inspired by "Love Is an Epidemic" by the Ink Spots.
 "Pressure Point" is a garage boogie track, with doo-wop vocal harmonies, while McGabe's voice was reminiscent of Eric Burdon.
 NME writer Tim Jonze thought it "builds from an unhinged tribal warble into a screeching vocal meltdown".
 "You Will You Won't", which showcases McCabe's vocal range, evoked "Crosstown Traffic" (1968) by the Jimi Hendrix Experience.
 Rosen called "Confusion" a "Nashville-on-Mersey weeper" akin to "(Sittin' On) The Dock of the Bay" (1968) by Otis Redding, featuring Stax-esque parts from Harding and a bicycle horn.
 The band said Deltasonic founder Alan Wills was not impressed with the song's chorus, prompting McCabe to re-write it later the same day.
 The song's saxophone part was initially planned to be played on guitar until it was changed.